Christiane Hoppmann

 About

-Dr. Christiane Hoppmann is a Professor, Canada Research Chair and Michael Smith Foundation for Health Research Scholar in the Department of Psychology at UBC.
-She is also a core member of the UBC Center for Hip Health and Mobility.
+Dr. Christiane Hoppmann is Professor, Canada Research Chair and Associate Dean Research & Graduate Studies in the Faculty of Arts.
+She is also a core member of the Edwin S.H.
+Leong Center for Healthy Aging at UBC.

 Teaching